Multi-Jet Production in Deep Inelastic Scattering with Pythia: Conclusion

 The DIS-specific multi-jet merging implementation described in this work will be made publicly available as part of an upcoming release of \pythia~8.3, with the possibility to use event files in the LHEF and HDF5 formats.
 Our work marks an important step to enable well-founded multi-jet event simulations for the EIC.
 Some prospects for further improvements in modelling DIS with \pythia are the extension of the multi-jet merging framework to next-to-leading order, consistent inclusion of photoproduction events and an implementation of merging capabilities with other parton shower algorithms in \pythia.
 A dynamic merging-scale prescription in the UMEPS implementation presented here may also be studied further.
 As an intermediate step, a consistent internal NLO matching scheme may be developed, based on \pythia's original matrix-element correction framework.

-\acknowledgments We would like to express our gratitude to Frank Krauss, Leif Lönnblad, and Olivier Mattelaer for their insightful discussions and valuable answers regarding this study.
+\acknowledgments We would like to express our gratitude to Frank Krauss, Leif Lönnblad and Olivier Mattelaer for their insightful discussions and valuable answers regarding this study.
 We would like to thank Stefan Höche for comments on the DIS merging implementation in \sherpa and help with the scale setting in the HPC-enabled version of \sherpa.
+We are grateful to Stephen Mrenna for comments on the manuscript.
 We acknowledge grants of computer capacity from the Finnish Grid and Cloud Infrastructure (persistent identifier urn:nbn:fi:research-infras-2016072533).
 Part of the computations were carried out on the PLEIADES cluster at the University of Wuppertal, supported by the Deutsche Forschungsgemeinschaft (DFG, grant No. INST 218/78-1 FUGG) and the Bundesministerium für Bildung und Forschung (BMBF).

 \paragraph{Funding information} This research was funded through the Research Council of Finland, projects 330448, 331545, 336419 and 361179, and was a part of the Center of Excellence in Quark Matter of the Research Council of Finland, project 346326.
 This research is part of the European Research Council project ERC-2018-ADG-835105 YoctoLHC.